AutoMind: Adaptive Knowledgeable Agent for Automated Data Science: Analysis

 \paragraph{Token Costs}

 We quantifiy the cumulative token costs at the time by which each agent framework achieves the prior SOTA’s 24-hour performance.
-As shown in Table \ref{tab:tokens}, owing to the efficiency improvements, {\ours} achieves a 63\% reduction in token costs, and even the variant without the expert knowledge base realizes a 7\% reduction in token costs.
+As shown in Table \ref{tab:tokens}, owing to the efficiency improvements, {\ours} achieves a 9.6\% reduction in token costs.